anz-bank/sysl/pkg/parse/lint_docs.md

 `rec` field.
 The endpoints `rec` field is another `graph` whose keys are the name of the endpoints and the corresponding `*graphData` contains locations and another graph which contains REST methods (GET, POST, etc).
-However, only REST endpoints contain REST methods graph, if the `rec` field of endpoints is nil, the endpoint is a simple endpoint.
+However, only REST endpoints contain the REST methods graph, if the `rec` field of endpoints is nil, the endpoint is a simple endpoint.

 `locations` field is defined as a `map[string]bool` because the same data can